inviqa/harness-go/docs/how-to-guides/how-to-add-a-database.md

        mysql:
          version: 8
    ```
-   >_NOTE: The version number must match the docker image versions linked to in the [#supported-databases](#supported-databases) section above._
+   >_NOTE: The version number must match the docker image versions linked to in the [supported databases](#supported-databases) section above._

 Now that we have configured the harness correctly, we just need to do a `ws rebuild`.
 Your local environment should now have a running `mysql` container, alongside your `app` container (check this with `docker-compose ps`).

->_NOTE: Now that you have a running database, you need to update your application to read the environment variables we defined above and connect to the database._
+>_NOTE: Now that you have a running database, you need to update your application to read the environment variables we defined above and connect to the database.
+Also, remember to import the correct Go module that supports your database driver, see the [recommended modules](#recommended-modules)._

+[`database/sql` package docs]: https://pkg.go.dev/database/sql
+[`github.com/go-sql-driver/mysql`]: https://pkg.go.dev/github.com/go-sql-driver/mysql
+[`github.com/jackc/pgx/v4`]: https://pkg.go.dev/github.com/jackc/pgx/v4
 [database-per-service]: https://microservices.io/patterns/data/database-per-service.html